Raefey/currencycloud_tech_test/README.md

 - Go to the project directory and run `rackup -p 4567`
 - Go to `local:host4567`

-To run tests do the above, then in the `currencycloud_tech_test` directory run RSpec
+To run tests; do the above, then in the `currencycloud_tech_test` directory run RSpec

 ### Final thoughts

-If I think of the API as it were a product there a few things I would change; I would first of all increase the information in the Response to avoid problems like the one I encountered with the user ID.
+If I think of the API as if it were a product there are a few things I would change; I would first of all increase the information in the Response to avoid problems like the one I encountered with the user ID.
 I would also create a deleting function for deleting Recipients.
-Finally when making calls to the mock server in my tests, I would get the exact same response, no matter the Values or Headers, this allowed me to test that the API request was successful however I couldn't test if the variables I entered were being saved correctly, as the response was always the same.
+Finally I would change the response when making a call to the mock server.
+When making calls to the mock server in my tests, I would get the exact same response, no matter the Values or Headers, this allowed me to test that the API request was successful, however I couldn't test if the variables I entered were being saved correctly, as the response was always the same.
 I enjoyed the project, as every part of the program was constantly making calls to the API which produced a few interesting challenges.

-### If I had more time
+### If I had more time...

 I would make the overall aesthetic a bit nicer and flow between the pages more intuitive.
-I would've added the ability to just pay a recipient from the recipient page with a pay button.
+I would've added the ability to pay a recipient from the recipient page with a pay button next to the name.
 It would've been nice to have a delete function, but I don't believe it was possible with the API.
 I would've tried to find a way to feature test the creation of payments and recipients without actually creating them as this made some features impossible to test without creating real recipients.

 ### Views